FunctionOfX/FunctionOfX.github.io/content/papersandnotes.md

 - Notes
   - [Symplectic Representation Theory](https://www.overleaf.com/read/smbkcqdckxhv)

     Notes for a TCC course taught by my PhD supervisor Travis Schedler.
-It is highly incomplete and probably not readable, quite possibly contain many misatakes too.
+It is highly incomplete and probably not readable, quite possibly contain many mistakes too.
 I would like to go back to this and complete it at some point.

   - [Algebraic K-Theory](https://www.overleaf.com/read/gvhxswcvmxpp)